gkovacs/arrow-mouse-hands-keyboard/README.md

 ## Installing

-Note this will overwrite `evdev.xml` so you may want to edit that file manually to add the `typematrix` layout.
+Note this will overwrite `/usr/share/X11/xkb/rules/evdev.xml` so you may want to backup that file or edit that file manually to add the `typematrix` layout.
 You will need root priviledges to run this command, if you don't have root priviledges I believe `xkbcomp` will work (a pull request documenting this would be appreciated)

 ```
 ./install_layout